gunrhx/Final-R-Project/README.md

 Amount after filtering:                           12041
 Amount of singleplayer gamers after filtering:    701

-### Anxiety-Dibilitating-Effect Coding
+### Anxiety-Debilitating-Effect Coding
-I chose to refer to the anxiaty dibilitating effect as **low dibilitating** when a participant answered "Not difficult at all" or "Somewhat difficult", and **highly dibilitating** when they answered "Very difficult" or "Extremely difficult".
+I chose to refer to the anxiaty debilitating effect as **low debilitating** when a participant answered "Not difficult at all" or "Somewhat difficult", and **highly debilitating** when they answered "Very difficult" or "Extremely difficult".

 ## Data Analysis
 ### Inferential Statistics
 For my analysis, I used two regressions:
 1. **Multiple Linear Regression**: Predicting anxiety using hours gaming per week, playstyle (single/multiplayer) and their interaction.
-2. **Logistic Regression**: Predicting anxiety dibilitating properties using hours gaming per week, in singleplayer gamers only.
+2. **Logistic Regression**: Predicting anxiety debilitating properties using hours gaming per week, in singleplayer gamers only.

 ### Results
 As hypothesized, more gaming hours were associated with more anxiety mostly in multiplayer gamers (β1 = .037, _p_ = 2 * 10^-16), an effect that was almost completely attenuated in singleplayer gamers (β3 = -.033, _p_ = .0115).
 These results suggests that for multiplayer gamers, each hour spent gaming increases anxiety levels by 0.037 points, but with singleplayer gamers this decreases by 0.033 points, resulting in a weaker effect of only 0.004 increase in anxiety for singleplayer gamers for each additional hour.